digyx/blog/content/posts/deploying-elixir-applications.md

 Shit.

-What about just using `elixir:alpine` as our deploy stage?
+What about just using `elixir:alpine` as our final stage?
 Yeah, sure, we won't save nerely as much, but it should be something...right?

 ``` dockerfile
 ...